r0s3mbr1ck/Marano_Secure_Access_MSA/README.md

 ## 🧠 What is MSA?

-**Marano Secure Access (MSA)** is a **self-hosted secure access platform** designed to manage VPN access with full control over identity, lifecycle, and distribution.
+**Marano Secure Access (MSA)** is a self-hosted platform designed to manage VPN access with full control over identity, lifecycle, and distribution.

-It goes beyond a simple VPN installer by providing:

-- identity-aware access
-- certificate lifecycle management
-- hybrid authentication (certificate + credentials)
-- centralized registry tracking
-- operational visibility
-- automation-ready workflows

-### 👉 Built for real-world environments such as homelabs, cyber training platforms, and internal infrastructure.
+Built for homelabs, cyber training environments and internal infrastructure.

 ---